h3llb3nt/marquee_gifs/README.md

 i have no idea what i'm doing. suggestions?

 I would just create two folders, one for static gif, one for animated gifs.

+I think filename should match what MiSTer reports as the core. ie. Minimig.gif - kconger

 Should we consider future resolutions?
 Maybe the top level folder would be the resolution. ie. 128x32 - kconger